Alice-Mbaluka/SQL_project-MWC/README.md

 ## Project/Goals

 Objectives of this project include:

-Loading data into a database
+- Loading data into a database.
-Using SQL for data exploration
+- Using SQL for data exploration.
-Using SQL for data analysis
+- Using SQL for data analysis.
-Utilizing SQL to answer Business Questions with data
+- Utilizing SQL to answer Business Questions with data.

 ## Process